 And of course, stay home and be sure to wash your hands often.
 Consider designating a “sick” bathroom and bedroom.

 What won’t work

 Antibiotics are no good against a virus.
 They’re used to treat bacterial infections and should only be used as directed by a doctor.

-One such experimental medication, the anti-Ebola drug Remdesivir, has been shown to reduce the recovery time and severity of COVID-19 for countless patients
+One such experimental medication, the anti-Ebola drug Remdesivir, has been shown to reduce the recovery time and severity of COVID-19.

 In a medical trial that includes patients hospitalized at Methodist Dallas, two-thirds of those who received Remdesivir had good results — and sometimes striking improvement.

 “We have seen some extremely encouraging results where people on the verge of death were able to recover and leave the hospital,” says Parvez Mantry, MD, AGAF, FAASLD, CPE, executive medical director of the Methodist Health System Clinical Research Institute.

 Although Remdesivir has yet to be fully approved by the Food and Drug Administration (FDA), hospitals across the country have been given the green light to use it in emergencies.

 VERDICT’S STILL OUT